apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### August 3rd, 2017: Apache Jackrabbit 2.15.5 released
+Apache Jackrabbit 2.15.5 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#v2.15) page for more details.

 #### July 24th, 2017: Apache Jackrabbit Oak 1.7.4 released
 Jackrabbit Oak 1.7.4 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the